Sanjeeb Choudhury: Death

 On 19 November 2007, at the age of 42, Choudhury died from brain hemorrhage at the Intensive Care Unit of Apollo Hospital in Dhaka after a sudden sickness on 15 November 2007.
 He was a humanist philosopher and donated his body for research to the Anatomy Department of Dhaka Medical College.

 Honors

 After his death department of Mass Communication and Journalism of the University of Dhaka started a scholarship program named Sanjeeb Chowdhury Scholarship for the students who did outstanding academic result.

-Kingbodonti (2008)

-Kingbodonti, a musical tribute to Sanjeeb Choudhury, by Dalchhut and Souls.
-It was released on 25 December.
-It features the last song recorded by Choudhury.